 Alright, you need to get a job fast, so we won’t waste any time here.

 But, before we get going, there’s something you should know: If you don’t need to get a new job fast, then you should take the time you need to find the right job.

-If you hate your coworkers or are dealing with a difficult boss, it’s understandable that you want a new gig ASAP, but if you’re still employed, consider looking for the right job, not the first one that comes along.
+If you hate your coworkers or are dealing with a difficult boss, it’s understandable that you want a new position ASAP, but if you’re still employed, consider looking for the right job, not the first one that comes along.
 Haste can put you into another bad work environment.
 You may thank yourself in the long run.

 With that said, let’s get you back to work.

 When you’re applying for jobs, employers will be Googling your name and searching for you on LinkedIn.
-Make sure you LinkedIn profile is up to date, includes a summary, and notes that you’re looking for a job (you can update this in your profile settings), which can help recruiters find you.
+Make sure your LinkedIn profile is up to date, includes a summary, and notes that you’re looking for a job (you can update this in your profile settings), which can help recruiters find you.

-Especially if you work in a creative field, like writing, design, animation, product design, etc., you should create an online portfolio to showcase your work.
+Especially if you work in a creative field, like writing, design, animation, product design, etc., you should have a place to showcase your work.
 Sites like Squarespace, Wix, and Weebly have inexpensive and even free options.
 (Here's a longer list of sites where you can build your personal website.)

 Share your portfolio on social media, especially LinkedIn, and let people know you’re on the job search and hope to move quickly.
 Ask friends and connections to pass it along to their contacts.